 - You have a history of stomach problems such as heartburn

-- You have high blood pressure, heart disease, liver cirrhosis, or kidney disease
+- You have high blood pressure, heart disease, liver disease, or kidney disease

 - You have asthma

-Combining NSAIDs with more than three alcoholic drinks a day increases the risk for stomach bleeding.
-Taking NSAIDs along with blood-thinning medications can also increase the risk for serious stomach bleeding.
+Combining NSAIDs with more than two to three alcoholic drinks a day for women or three to four for men increases the risk for stomach bleeding.
+Taking NSAIDs along with blood-thinning medications can also increase the risk for bleeding including serious stomach bleeding.
+Talk to your doctor if you drink alcohol or take and blood thinning medicines before using an NSAID.
 Others factors that increase risk for stomach bleeding include:

 - Having a previous history of stomach bleeding